WalterInSH/walterinsh.github.io/_posts/2015-09-27-automation.md

 * [sendwithus](https://app.sendwithus.com/)
 * [Projects on github](https://github.com/)

-I've heard of a lot of story about someone got rich by inventing a small but useful tool.
+I've heard of a lot of stories about someone got rich by inventing a small but useful tool.
 Don't miss that chance if you have a idea even it's too plain.

 ##Finally